sravanisasu/AOS_19MCMB14/README.md

 Forecasting financial volatility of publicly traded company from its annual reports using neural networks

-Explored differnt neuralnertwork architecture like CNN and RNN
+Explored different neuralnertwork architecture like CNN and RNN